-3.2.2 Quality assessment of in vitro methods
+3.2.2 Quality assessment of new approach methodologies

-71. In vitro assays are usually validated using the results of an in vivo animal study rather than against a human response and this may reduce the relevance of any effects seen.
+78. In vitro assays are usually validated using the results of an in vivo animal study rather than against a human response and this may reduce the relevance of any effects seen.
 An experimental study can only support biological plausibility if the biological endpoint and system is relevant to humans.

-72. If data generated with alternative approaches are ultimately used for decisionmaking on public health and the protection of the environment, the methods should have been developed and applied in a way that scientific integrity and quality is assured and demonstrated to be fit for purpose.
+79. If data generated with alternative approaches are ultimately used for decisionmaking on public health and the protection of the environment, the methods should have been developed and applied in a way that scientific integrity and quality is assured and demonstrated to be fit for purpose.
 Among the guidance documents outlining best practice for the development and implementation of in vitro methods for regulatory use in human safety assessment, two are briefly described.

-73. The Guidance Document on Good In Vitro Method Practices (GIVIMP) was developed as a tool to avoid a reproducibility crisis in in vitro toxicological science (OECD, 2018).
+80. The Guidance Document on Good In Vitro Method Practices (GIVIMP) was developed as a tool to avoid a reproducibility crisis in in vitro toxicological science (OECD, 2018).
 The aim is to reduce the uncertainties in cell and tissue-based in vitro method-derived predictions by applying all necessary good scientific, technical and quality practices from in vitro method development to in vitro method implementation.

-74. Validation studies aim to characterise, assess and document transparently the underlying methods using an appropriate choice of methodology (Griesinger et al., 2019).
+81. Validation studies aim to characterise, assess and document transparently the underlying methods using an appropriate choice of methodology (Griesinger et al., 2019).
 This serves as a filter to ensure that only test methods able to produce data that help to address legislative requirements (e.g. EU's REACH legislation) are accepted as official testing tools.
 This creates a credible and transparent evidence base on test methods and provides the equivalent of a quality stamp.
 The reliability and relevance of the test method for a given purpose are also assessed.
 Relevance encapsulates the scientific basis of the test method, its capacity to predict adverse effects in the "target system" (i.e. human health or the environment) and its applicability for the intended purpose.
 At the core of these activities is the EU Reference Laboratory for alternatives to animal testing (EURL ECVAM) validation process.

-75. While methods that have undergone the EURL ECVAM validation process are robust, transferable and widely trusted, it is a time- and resource intense procedure.
-It is therefore difficult to keep pace with the advances in biomedical science and technology driving the development of new approach methodologies.
-This, combined with the AOP initiative, has led to the recognition that alternative strategies to the current formal validation process will be needed if new approach methodologies are to be accepted for regulatory decision making.
-Hence, organisations such as the US Interagency Coordinating Committee on the Validation of Alternative Methods

-(ICCVAM) have proposed that the focus of new method development should be on establishing fitness-for-purpose.
+82. While methods that have undergone the EURL ECVAM validation process are robust, transferable and widely trusted, it is a time- and resource intense procedure.
+It is therefore difficult to keep pace with the advances in biomedical science and technology driving the development of NAMs.
+This, combined with the AOP initiative, has led to the recognition that alternative strategies to the current formal validation process will be needed if NAMs are to be accepted for regulatory decision making.
+Hence, organisations such as the US Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) have proposed that the focus of new method development should be on establishing fitness-for-purpose.
 Here, the emphasis is on 1) methodological reliability/performance; 2) the relevance of the method to biology/toxicology, for example by linkage to a key event; 3) interpretability for adverse effects in vivo.
-In addition to using in vitro methods standalone, conclusions on chemical safety can sometimes be obtained by integrating data from multiple sources of information using a methodology known as Integrated Approaches to Testing and Assessment (IATA).
+OECD (2020) has indicated that this should lead to performance-based test guidelines (PBTG) being developed for such methods.
+In addition to using in vitro methods standalone, conclusions on chemical safety can sometimes be obtained by integrating data from multiple sources of information using a methodology known as Integrated Approaches to Testing and Assessment (IATA) (see Section 4).
 It follows from the description of the aims of validation, that the principles of a validated test should be followed, if appropriate.